 The issue is, if your website isn’t optimised for conversions, you’re effectively throwing money down the toilet!

 Let’s look at an example here:

-If you’re currently getting 10,000 visitors to your site a month at a cost of £10,000 and your website converts at 0.5% (not un-common for a lot of websites!) you’ll be getting approximately 50 leads or sales per month.
+Imagine you’re currently running an online advertising campaign with a budget of £10k per month.
+If you’re currently getting 10,000 visitors to your site a month from that campaign and your website converts at 0.5% (not un-common for a lot of websites!) you’ll be getting approximately 50 leads/sales per month.